Sextant International FundAs of September 21, 2020

 The Sextant International Fund intends to distribute its net investment income and net realized capital gains, if any, to its shareowners.
-Distributions from income dividends and net capital gains are paid at the end of November.
+Distributions from income dividends and net capital gains are paid at the end of the year.

 Distributions for the last five years are listed in the table above.
 For prior distributions, please contact a Saturna representative.